wix-incubator/codio/vscode/README.md

 You can record a codio through the command palette using the `Codio: Record Codio` command.

 Codio will then prompt you to name your recording.
-When you are done, the codio recording will start.
+When you are done, Codio will start recording.

 You can finish the recording session through the command palette using the `Codio: Save Recording` command or by pressing cancel on the recording progress message.

-By default (can change through the [API](#api)) codios will be saved in the codio library, located at `~/Library/codio/codios`
+By default (that can be changeed via [API](#api)) codio files will be saved in the codio library, located at `~/Library/codio/codios`.

 ### Playing a Codio
 [gif placeholder]

-You can play a codio through the command palette or the Explorer tree viewer:
+You can play a codio recording through the command palette or the Explorer tree viewer:
 -  Use the `Codio: Play Codio` command from the command palette.
 -  Browse the Codio Tree Viewer under the Explorer tab.
 It will show all codios it can find in your codio library, which is located at `~/Library/codio/codios`.
 Press on one of the codios and a session will start.

-#### Controlling a Codio Session - Pause Rewind and Forward
+#### Controlling a Codio Session - Pause, Rewind and Forward
-When playing a codio a progress indicator will be displayed as well as three additional buttons will show in the editor navigation menu at the top right of a file: rewind 10 seconds, pause/resume and forward 10 seconds.
+When playing a codio, a progress indicator will be displayed and three additional buttons will appear in the editor navigation menu at the top right of each open file:
+* Rewind 10 seconds
+* Pause/Resume
+* Forward 10 seconds

 You can control the codio session by using any one of those buttons.
-You can end the Codio session by closing the progress message - that will also remove the buttons.
+You can end the codio session by closing the progress message.
+This will also remove the buttons.

 ## API - 0.1.0